-Plant Gaston has thermal discharge limits for the months of June through September, and Plants Barry, Greene County and Gadsden have year-round thermal limits.
+Plant Gaston has thermal discharge limits for the months of June through September, and Plants Barry and Greene County have year-round thermal limits.
 These limits are predicated on studies the Company previously conducted demonstrating a lack of appreciable harm to the balanced indigenous population in the receiving waterbodies, meaning variances to otherwise applicable thermal limits were appropriate.
 Across the country, EPA has encouraged state permitting agencies to require permittees to conduct supplemental studies during the CWA National Pollutant Discharge Elimination System (NPDES) five-year permit cycle to demonstrate the continued lack of appreciable harm.

-Alabama Power updated its thermal studies for all of its impacted plants (except Plant Gadsden) and submitted them to ADEM along with requests for NPDES permit renewals.
-In renewing the permits for these facilities, ADEM determined the Company meets the tests for a continuation of its variances under section 316(a).
-Accordingly, Alabama Power expects to continue to operate its plants in their current configuration.
-ADEM included in the current NPDES permits for Plants Greene County, Gaston and Barry a requirement to conduct another section 316(a) study during the five-year permit term.
+Included in the current NPDES permits issued by ADEM for Plants Greene County, Gaston and Barry was a requirement to conduct another section 316(a) study during the five-year permit term.
 The agency required the submission of study plans for ADEM approval within 365 days of the effective dates of the respective permits.
-Alabama Power submitted plans as directed and has received approval from ADEM.
-Studies are currently underway to complete this work on schedule.
+Alabama Power submitted plans as directed, received approval from ADEM and has largely completed the associated analyses.
+A final section 316(a) report for Greene County has been submitted to ADEM and reports for Plants Barry and Gaston will be submitted to ADEM in 2024.